leanprover/theorem_proving_in_lean4/propositions_and_proofs.md

 Note that the ``theorem`` command is really a version of the ``def`` command: under the propositions and types correspondence, proving the theorem ``p → q → p`` is really the same as defining an element of the associated type.
-To the kernel type checker, there is no difference between the two.
+To the Lean kernel type checker, there is no difference between the two.

 There are a few pragmatic differences between definitions and